bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 I made [this playlist public](http://open.spotify.com/user/1254170771/playlist/5QKiOM9egThI6u6oXgkTNh) for those that aren't too comfortable programming so feel free to follow it if you are in the Boston area (this will work if you have a free account).
 I'll use my Premium account update it periodically =)

 Just enjoy the new music, soon to be played live somewhere near you.

-*Small Caveat: sometimes the program will scrape the wrong band - please forgive me.*